Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 **linkToDataGrid**

 If specified, uses a dataGrid control to obtain the source and columns configuration.
+Columns specified in **addColumns** will be appended to the end.

 **removeColumns**